The weather

 3 min

-The good news is that this will be the last peak of this extraordinarily long and extreme episode, as temperatures will cool down and return to normal by the middle of next week.
-Until then, we'll have to sweat it out, with sleepless nights in many regions and temperatures significantly above average.
-The afternoon showers and thunderstorms today and in recent days in parts of the north and inland will not be repeated in the coming days.
+The good news is that this will be the last peak of this extraordinary and prolonged extreme weather event, as temperatures will cool off and return to a clear normal by mid-week.
+Until then, we'll have to sweat profusely, with sleepless nights in many regions and significantly above-average temperatures.
+The afternoon showers and thunderstorms of recent days in parts of the north and inland will not be repeated in the coming days.

 Forecast map for this Friday morning.